MuhammadManzoorMurshed/Static-Portfolio-Website/README.md

 # Static Portfolio Website

 This is a simple, responsive static portfolio website created as a part of a learning journey in Web Development.
-The project is designed to help understand the fundamentals of HTML and CSS while building a functional and visually appealing personal portfolio.
+The project is designed to help understanding the fundamentals of HTML and CSS while building a functional and visually appealing personal portfolio.

 ## Purpose
 The primary goal of this project is educational: